-The City of Tallahassee Underground Utilities operates and maintains its own water-quality testing laboratory (the "Laboratory") in compliance with Section 403.850, Florida Statutes, and the "Florida Safe Drinking Water Act".
+The City of Tallahassee Underground Utilities and Public Infrastructure Department - Water Operations Section operates and maintains its own water-quality testing laboratory (the "Laboratory") in compliance with Section 403.850, Florida Statutes, and the "Florida Safe Drinking Water Act".
 The Laboratory has become certified under the National Environmental Laboratory Accreditation Program administered through the Florida Department of Health's Environmental Certification Program, Chapter 64E, and FAC.
-The Laboratory performs compliance environmental testing for drinking water facilities and the wastewater treatment plants.
+The Laboratory performs compliance environmental testing for the City's public drinking water facilities and the T.P.
+Smith Water Reclamation Facility, as well as contracting laboratory services for other City departments, neighboring communities and other community-related laboratory services.
 The Laboratory has a high level of sophistication, providing for the testing of complex organic, inorganic, and microbiological organisms.

-The Water Quality Division also administers: the Cross Connection Control Program, mandated by DEP, which identifies and prevents potential contamination sources to the Water System; the Aquifer Protection Program, which is administered under a joint agreement between the County and the City and is designed to prevent contamination to the area's drinking water source, the Floridan Aquifer; and the Industrial Pretreatment Program, which monitors and regulates the introduction of certain substances into the Sewer System.
+The Water Quality Division also administers: the Cross Connection Control Program, mandated by DEP, which identifies and prevents potential contamination sources to the Public Water System, the Aquifer Protection Program, which is administered under a joint agreement between the County and the City and is designed to prevent contamination to the area's drinking water source, the Floridan Aquifer, and the Industrial Pretreatment Program, which monitors and regulates the introduction of certain substances into the Sewer System to protect the wastewater treatment facility.

 The Water Quality Division supports the Utility System through the use of a Supervisory Control and Data Acquisition System (SCADA).
 SCADA remotely monitors and controls water production wells and elevated storage tanks, maintaining optimal pressure and availability of potable water.
 The SCADA system also monitors the sewer pumping stations and controls operations in some of the larger stations.
-In a lesser role, the Water Quality Division assists and provides similar services to other City departments.
-Water Quality Division staff assists the Stormwater Drainage System in investigations and in identifying potential discharges not in compliance with the National Pollution Discharge Elimination System.
+In a lesser role, the Water Quality Division assists and provides similar services to other City departments and assets, such as the Stormwater Drainage System, assisting in investigations and in identifying potential discharges not in compliance with the National Pollution Discharge Elimination System.

 In order to assure continuous support of the City of Tallahassee services, the laboratory is in the process of design and construction of a new building near the current site.
-The existing laboratory building, built in the early 1970's and renovated several times, has exceeded its life expectancy and workflow.
+The existing laboratory building, built in the early 1970's and renovated several times, has exceeded its life expectancy and workflow for laboratory operations.
+Construction of the new laboratory facility is expected to start in the Spring-Summer of 2017.